 Travel insurance may be required.
 Buying travel insurance is more important than ever as we grapple with the realities of travel in the era of COVID-19.
 Many countries require travel insurance.
 If you want to go to Aruba or Costa Rica, for instance, you’ll need insurance that meets country-specific requirements.

 Covid coverage.
 Most travel insurance companies offer coverage for Covid and related medical treatment if the virus is contracted within the active policy dates.

-Another reason you should have travel insurance when you travel abroad is this: domestic health insurance plans do not cover the cost of emergency evacuations.
-Emergency evacuation is one of the most important benefits, travel insurance provides; this is a must-have coverage when you travel outside your home country.
+Emergency Medical Evacuation.
+Emergency evacuation is one of the most important benefits travel medical insurance provides; this is a must-have coverage when you travel outside your home country.
 An emergency medical evacuation can cost tens of thousands of dollars.

-If you are on a cruise in the Bahamas, for example, and you have a stroke, the onboard medical facility may not be adequate to treat or care for your condition, which means you would have to be airlifted off the ship to the nearest hospital.
-If you don’t have travel insurance you will pay those costs out of your own pocket.
+Lets say youre on a cruise in the Bahamas and you have a stroke.
+The onboard medical facility may not be adequate to treat your condition, which means youd have to be airlifted off the ship to the nearest hospital.
+If you didnt have travel insurance youd be paying those costs out of your own pocket.

 Fortunately, travel insurance is very affordable.
 While policy prices vary depending on a number of variables like age of the insured and trip duration, the average cost of travel insurance ranges between $200 to $300.
 That’s not so much when you consider that a medical visit abroad could run you tens of thousands of dollars.